 Date: Wednesday, September 13, 7 – 9 PM

 This will be an open discussion on Techno-Futurism, hyper technologized depictions of the future, and the problematics within white domination of near-human machines.
-We will begin with explorations of Techno-Orientalism, racialized rationale that views Asians and Asian culture as expendable technology.
+We will begin with explorations of Techno-Orientalism, a racialized rationale that views Asians and Asian culture as expendable technology.
 From movies such as Blade Runner and Ghost in the Shell to artists like Nam June Paik, Asianness has been defined as an eroticized tool to validate white superiority while blackness is unmodern and irrational.
 We will also examine the little- discussed overlaps between Techno-Orientalism, Afrofuturism, and Asiafuturism, as well as artists who resist dominant depictions of the Other’s relationship to technology.
+Then, we will screen work by artists who instead have empathetic connections to technology and expose the present-day struggles and oppression of the Other.

 Archival Specters: Archiving Asian American History